huaweicloud/terraform-provider-hcs/docs/resources/vpc.md

 * `name` - (Required, String) Specifies the name of the VPC.
 The name must be unique for a tenant.
 The value is a string of no more than 64 characters and can contain digits, letters, underscores (_), and hyphens (-).

-* `cidr` - (Required, String) Specifies the range of available subnets in the VPC.
+* `cidr` - (Optional, String) Specifies the range of available subnets in the VPC.
 The value ranges from 10.0.0.0/8 to 10.255.255.0/24, 172.16.0.0/12 to 172.31.255.0/24, or 192.168.0.0/16 to 192.168.255.0/24.

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID which the desired VPC belongs to.